 Headphones vs. Earbuds: Which Should I Choose?

-Learn all the differences separating headphones and earbuds plus how to decide between the two
+Learn how to decide between the two and peruse some of our faves.

 For many, music and podcast preferences are extensions of personality, things that are unique to the individual.
 It makes sense, then, that people think so hard when choosing between headphones and earbuds.
 They’re some of the most personal devices you’ll buy, both in that they’ll play your favorite audio and that they’ll likely spend a lot of time on your head throughout your everyday life.
 They need to be what you need them to be.

 Whether you’re back to commuting to the office every day, taking calls from home, or still in school, headphones and earbuds each have their pros and cons.
 Taking your lifestyle into consideration, there's really no wrong side in the headphones vs. earbuds debate—they both come in handy for different aspects of your life.

 Here, we’ll discuss what headphones and earbuds are, the key differences, why you might lean toward one style over the other, and which ones might be right for you.